 As a final thought experiment, imagine the last time you gave a friend or family member a personalized gift.
 Was it well received?
 It likely was!
 Why?
 Because you had useful data that could guide your purchasing decision which greatly increased the odds that your gift would be well received.
 This mentality can be applied to leveraging data for business and product outcomes.

 Remember to look at data as a statement of fact.
-Facts can lead you to different conclusions but the guiding principle remains: by looking at trends and real behavior you can better understand your users or clients.
+Facts can lead you to different conclusions but the guiding principle remains: by looking at trends and real behavior you can better understand and accurately predict your users or clients.
 Through a deeper understanding of real people and their behavior, you can build better tools and resources to help them.
 Hence, data analytics is a study that leads to better product design decisions and ultimately, happier and better-served users.